FaniryRinah/Motivational_memes/README.md

+# MOtivational memes
-This is a just a motivationnal memes that I had created just to motivate myself to work hard for what I am looking.
+This is a just a motivational memes that I had created just to motivate myself to work hard for what I am looking.